mfreema5/Thesis/Spring-2015/restructure/snapshots/revision-30-Apr-15.md

 However, the three elements are not equally weighted: “The assessment of research impact will be one of three distinct elements of the REF, being judged alongside research excellence and research environment, contributing 25% towards the overall outcome (as compared with 60% and 15% for quality and environment).”
 (Technopolis 2010)

-A pilot exercise of the REF was conducted in 2009.
+A pilot exercise of the REF was conducted in 2009, reports on the outcomes and evaluations from that pilot are referenced in the following sections.

-### Evaluation of ‘research quality’ in the examples
+## Evaluation of ‘research quality’ in the examples

-#### REF
+### REF

-Much like with ‘practical impact’ (discussed below), the HEFCE ran a pilot exercise of the evaluation of research quality at high-education institutions.
+Much like with ‘practical impact’ (discussed below), the HEFCE ran a pilot exercise of the evaluation of research quality at higher-education institutions.
 Specifically aiming to validate the use of bibliometric methods, the key finding of the exercise was: “Bibliometrics are not sufficiently robust at this stage to be used formulaically or to replace expert review in the REF” (HEFCE 2009b).
-But this was not a complete rejection of bibliometrics, as “there is considerable scope for citation information to be used to inform expert review” (HEFCE 2009b).
+But it was not a complete rejection of bibliometrics, as “there is considerable scope for citation information to be used to inform expert review” (HEFCE 2009b).

 Thus, the REF uses expert panels, comprising both experts in the discipline as well as end-users of research, to evaluate the research quality of an institution, with bibliometric methods being include in the evaluation process.
 (Grant *et al.* 2010)